edfloreshz/blog.edfloreshz.dev/README.md

 # My Blog

-This is where my blog lives, every entry is stored in `entries` as a markdown file.
+This is where my blog lives.